Abiodun/Titanic-ETL-Pipeline-data-Engineering-project/README.md

 ## 🚀 Task
 - Injest or load the data from Github
 - Remove duplicates
-- Filter out the children that did not survive
+- Filter out the children that did not survive (<20y Old)
 - Sink processed data in MySQL or BigQuery

 ## 🚀 Screenshots